 Benefits of Canadian Citizenship

 The benefits of Canadian citizenship are increasingly sought after due to the high travel mobility, healthcare system, social assistance, quality of life, and desirable business setting.
-These advantages can include:
+These advantages include:

 How to get Canadian Citizenship?